Jin-yah/NoAI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Privacy Policy

+Please review the [Privacy Policy](PRIVACY.md) for information about how your data is handled.

 ## Attributions

-logic for handling other languages partially adapted from zbarnz's "Google_AI_Overviews_Blocker" (https://github.com/zbarnz/Google_AI_Overviews_Blocker) extension
+Logic for handling other languages partially adapted from zbarnz's [Google_AI_Overviews_Blocker](https://github.com/zbarnz/Google_AI_Overviews_Blocker) extension.

 ## Contributing